BC TRAFFIC RULES 04

 After every exam, you should wait two days to take another.
 You can have the results right away, but you won’t be able to get your license until two days have passed since all of your tests were done.

 What if You Don’t Pass the ICBC Drivers Test?

 When you fail any section of the road exam, you can retake it after a 48-hour wait.
 When someone fails the driver’s test 3 times, they will not be able to get the driver’s license until they have completed the improvement Plan and cleared it.

 Drive as a Learner

 The validity of the learner’s permit is two years.
 You can extend the learner’s permit if you require extra time by taking and completing the test.
-You won’t have to sit much longer to take the driver’s test when you renew the license.
+When you renew the license, you won’t have to sit much longer to take the driver’s test.

 You must travel with a certified supervisor and adhere to the limitations listed on your permit.
 These guidelines are crucial.
 If you don’t follow them, you may face a fine or have your progressive license period extended.
 Don’t get lost while driving.

 Don’t Try to Cheat in ICBC Practice Knowledge Test

 Cheating carries severe consequences—a first offense results in a 30-day ban from completing the ICBC practice knowledge test again.
 Scammers are given a 60-day penalty if they cheat twice.
 In the ICBC program, all offenders will be identified.
 That implies any future transactions you make with ICBC, such as a complaint, will be scrutinized more closely.
 And you will have to sit with the officials, who will warn you of the repercussions of cheating, to replay the offense.
 You must avoid cheating in the exam.